 “Today, fine extra-long-staple or long-staple cotton can be grown anywhere around the world.”

-A newer trend is organic eucalyptus fibers which are arguably more breathable due to their antibacterial and moisture-wicking properties.
-Eucalypso, for example, is a company that creates certified organic, 100% natural eucalyptus fiber sheets.
+A newer trend is organic eucalyptus fibers, which are more breathable due to their antibacterial and moisture-wicking properties.
 This could be another fabric alternative—one that, although boasting a 600-thread count, focuses less on those numbers and more on breathability and sustainability properties.

 Andsager also shares that if you are looking to purchase linen sheets, however, that you avoid any bedding that is flax-produced without certifications, as flax creates a sort of ‘glue’ within the fabric that lessens the quality.
 “Look for GOTS, OEKO-TEX, and European Flax certified linen bedding,” he advises.

 In essence, no matter which sheet fabric you prefer or purchase—you have to weigh the pros and cons.
 One thing is for certain, though, the thread count is truly a metric of the past.

 Here's what the thread count actually means - and why it doesn't matter.
 Business Insider, 2017.